emberjs/guides/source/testing/testing-models.md

 attributes.
 We want to call `levelUp()` to increment the `level` and assign a new `levelName` when the player reaches level 5.

+> You can follow along by generating your own model with `ember generate
+> model player`.

 ```app/models/player.js
 export default DS.Model.extend({
   level:     DS.attr('number', { defaultValue: 0 }),